(Adopted, with thanks, from University of Calgary School of Environmental Design)

-1. the work submitted or presented was done, in whole or in part, by an individual other than the one submitting or presenting the work (this includes having another impersonate the student or otherwise substituting the work of another for one’s own in an examination or test),
+1. The work submitted or presented was done, in whole or in part, by an individual other than the one submitting or presenting the work (this includes having another impersonate the student or otherwise substituting the work of another for one’s own in an examination or test),

-2. parts of the work are taken from another source without reference to the original author,
+2. Parts of the work are taken from another source without reference to the original author,

-3. the whole work (e.g. an essay) is copied from another source, and/or,
+3. The whole work (e.g. an essay) is copied from another source, and/or,

-4. a student submits or presents work in one course that has also been submitted in another course (although it may be completely original with that student) without the knowledge of or prior agreement of the instructor involved.
+4. A student submits or presents work in one course that has also been submitted in another course (although it may be completely original with that student) without the knowledge of or prior agreement of the instructor involved.

-While it is recognised that scholarly work often involves reference to the ideas, data and conclusions of other scholars, intellectual honesty requires that such references be explicitly and clearly noted.
+While it is recognised that scholarly work often involves reference to the ideas, data, and conclusions of other scholars, intellectual honesty requires that such references be explicitly and clearly noted.
 Plagiarism is an extremely serious academic offence.

-It is recognized that clause (4) does not prevent a student incorporating work previously done by him or her in a thesis or dissertation.
+It is recognized that clause (4) does not prevent a student from incorporating work previously done by him or her in a thesis or dissertation.

-- Other Academic Misconduct – other academic misconduct includes, but is not limited to, tampering or attempts to tamper with examination scripts, class work, grades and/or class records; failure to abide by directions by an instructor regarding the individuality of work handed in; the acquisition, attempted acquisition, possession, and/or distribution of examination materials or information not authorized by the instructor; the impersonation of another students in an examination or other class assignment; the falsification or fabrication of clinical or laboratory reports; the non-authorized tape recording of lectures.
+Other Academic Misconduct – other academic misconduct includes, but is not limited to, tampering or attempts to tamper with examination scripts, class work, grades and/or class records; failure to abide by directions by an instructor regarding the individuality of work handed in; the acquisition, attempted acquisition, possession, and/or distribution of examination materials or information not authorized by the instructor; the impersonation of another student in an examination or other class assignment; the falsification or fabrication of clinical or laboratory reports; the non-authorized tape recording of lectures.

 Any student who voluntarily and consciously aids another student in the commission of one of these offences is also guilty of academic misconduct.

 Failing Grade – a student may be given a failing grade in either an exercise or course in which that student is found guilty of plagiarism, cheating or other academic misconduct.
-Except in circumstances in which leniency is warranted, this penalty will only be applied in conjunction with one or the other penalties mentioned in this section.
+Except in circumstances in which leniency is warranted, this penalty will only be applied in conjunction with one of the other penalties mentioned in this section.

-Disciplinary Probation – when a student is placed on disciplinary probation, he or she is entitled to proceed with a diploma or other academic program, but only on condition that the registration will be forfeited and the student suspended or expelled, if he or she is found guilty of a further academic offence.
+Disciplinary Probation – when a student is placed on disciplinary probation, he or she is entitled to proceed with a diploma or other academic program, but only on the condition that the registration will be forfeited and the student suspended or expelled if he or she is found guilty of a further academic offence.
 A student who is placed on disciplinary probation is eligible to continue in the program in the normal way after the satisfactory completion of his or her probationary period.

-Expulsion – a student who is expelled from the Syllabus is dismissed permanently from the program with no right to apply for readmission.
+Expulsion – a student who is expelled from Syllabus is dismissed permanently from the program with no right to apply for readmission.

 Penalties & Their Application

-In cases where the RAIC Syllabus Director is satisfied that a student is guilty of plagiarism, cheating or other academic misconduct in circumstances which suggest a clear intention to deceive or otherwise commit an academic offence, the normal penalty will be either suspension or expulsion from the Syllabus.
+In cases where the RAIC Syllabus Director is satisfied that a student is guilty of plagiarism, cheating or other academic misconduct in circumstances which suggest a clear intention to deceive or otherwise commit an academic offence, the normal penalty will be either suspension or expulsion from Syllabus.

 In cases where the RAIC Syllabus Director is satisfied that an offence has been committed, but doubt is left as to the existence of a clear intention to deceive or otherwise commit an academic offence, the normal penalty will be probation.

-In cases where a student is found guilty of more than a single offence, the normal penalty will be expulsion from the Syllabus.
+In cases where a student is found guilty of more than a single offence, the normal penalty will be expulsion from Syllabus.

 Identification of Students in Examinations – The Invigilator of any examinations may, when they have reason to believe that there is cause to do so, challenge any candidate to produce proof of identify either in the form of the RAIC Syllabus Student I.D. card or some acceptable equivalent (i.e., one bearing a photograph) such as the Provincial Driver’s License, Canadian Citizenship Card, Passport, etc.